algorand-coding-challenges/challenge-4/README.md

 ```bash
 algokit bootstrap all
 ```
-This command will install all dependecies and also generate a `.env` file for you.
+This command will install all dependencies and also generate a `.env` file for you.

 Video walkthrough of forking and cloning this repository: